redrussianarmy/zone-counter/README.md

 Qt Creator was used to develop the program.

 This program was developed by the developer for self-development.
-It is not developed for commercial use.